Rose & Crown Bar bombing: Aftermath

-A white sedan seen near the building was later found abandoned in a Protestant area half a mile away.
+A white saloon seen near the building was later found abandoned in a Protestant area half a mile away.

 Two teenagers were eventually arrested and jailed for the bombings.

 Loyalist paramilitaries killed a total of 51 people, the majority of whom were killed in the Dublin and Monaghan bombings on 17 May and injured about 400 in the month of May 1974 alone, making May 1974 the worst month out of the whole conflict for Loyalist paramilitary attacks.

 In 2014, for the 40th anniversary of the bombing, a monument near the bomb site was dedicated to the victims of the UVF atrocity.

+In popular culture

+In the Sean Duffy novels by Northern Irish author Adrian McKinty the main character Sean Duffy survives the Rose & Crown bombing and is inspired to join the police force instead of the IRA by this experience.